Coffee is so much more than just a drink many of us reach for every day.

 7. Brewing Justice

-If you’re just learning about the coffee industry, you’d think that coffee fair trade is simply the pursuit of fair wages and practices for farmers and workers in coffee production.
+If you're just learning about the coffee industry, you'd think that fair trade coffee is simply the pursuit of fair wages and practices for farmers and workers in coffee production.

 - The book carries readers into the lives of coffee-producer households and communities, offering a nuanced analysis of fair trade’s effects on everyday life and the limits of its impact.